rust-lang/book/second-edition/src/ch13-02-iterators.md

 The `shoes_in_my_size` function takes ownership of a vector of shoes and a shoe size as parameters.
 It returns a vector containing only shoes of the specified size.

 In the body of `shoes_in_my_size`, we call `into_iter` to create an iterator that takes ownership of the vector.
 Then we call `filter` to adapt that iterator into a new iterator that only contains elements for which the closure returns `true`.

-The closure we’ve specified captures the `shoe_size` parameter from the environment and uses the value to compare with each shoe’s size to only keep shoes that are of the size specified.
-Finally, calling `collect` gathers the values returned by the adapted iterator into a vector that the function returns.
+The closure captures the `shoe_size` parameter from the environment and compares the value with each shoe’s size, keeping only shoes of the size specified.
+Finally, calling `collect` gathers the values returned by the adapted iterator into a vector that’s returned by the function.

 The test shows that when we call `shoes_in_my_size`, we only get back shoes that have the same size as the value we specified.